-Ahi Tuna Steaks get coated in coriander and fennel seeds and are pan-seared then served over steamed potatoes with the most delicious dill sauce.
-A tasty and beautiful spring-inspired meal!
+Ahi tuna steaks are coated in a mixture of fennel seeds and coriander seeds, then quickly pan-seared and served over steamed potatoes with a delicious dill sauce.
+Dill is so very Finnish. 🙂 A tasty and beautiful spring-inspired meal!

-The sauce is like a spring garden.
-Fresh Dill, scallions and spinach are blended up with water and a little oil, seasoned with salt and pepper.
+The dill sauce is like a spring garden.
+Fresh Dill, scallions, and spinach are blended up with water and a little olive oil, seasoned with salt and pepper.
 It’s gently warmed.

-The Spring Ahi is crusted with a mixture of Coriander and Fennel seeds.
-If you’ve been here a while you will recognize my love of coriander paired with dill.
+The ahi tuna is crusted with a mixture of Coriander and Fennel seeds.
+If you’ve been here a while, you will recognize my love of coriander paired with dill.
 Such an interesting combination.
 Earthy, yet fresh and grassy.

-If rare Ahi tuna makes you squeamish, feel free to sub salmon, cooking it through.
-Also DELISH!
+If rare ahi tuna makes you squeamish, feel free to substitute it with salmon, cooked all the way through – also very delicious!

 More recipes you may like: